ClarissaSun/Longitudinal-evolution-prediction-AD-shap/README.md

 ### Data preparation
-Data used in the preparation of this article were obtained from the [Alzheimer’s Disease Neuroimaging Initiative (ADNI) database] (adni.loni.usc.edu).
+Data used in the preparation of this article were obtained from the [Alzheimer’s Disease Neuroimaging Initiative (ADNI) database](adni.loni.usc.edu).

 ### Model construction